johnbeve/PHI-696/Project 4/TimPrudhomme_Project4.md

 # Project 4

 # Querying Relations - Kata 8 - 0pts
+One difference between SPARQL and SQL is that SPARQL can query relations as data, whereas in SQL relations are represented as columns in a schema.

 Write a SPARQL query to find how the planet Venus is related to The Morning Star, as represented in the following RDF data:

 RDF Data: